m-lab/website/_pages/archival.md

 Users who have accepted the [Acceptable Use Agreement](https://docs.google.com/forms/d/e/1FAIpQLSfDGsEqfE3Lh3qtRSMy621O_bzBMZtnrw5sDgR42tGWpymJ2w/viewform) can run the `gcloud auth login $ACCOUNT` command to obtain access through an interactive workflow.

 Fully programmatic (non-interactive) access requires a service account.
 Contact [support@measurementlab.net](mailto:support@measurementlab.net) if you need to request one.
 Please include a justification and a contact email in your message.
-M-Lab staff will provide you with an account ID and a credential key file.
+M-Lab staff will provide you with an account ID and a credentials key file.
 The file will be needed for authorization.

 ~~~ shell
 # Authorize access.